japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 Map<String, String> getEffectiveConfig()
 ----

-`getEffectiveConfig` internal method builds `effectiveConfig` that is `conf` with the Spark properties file loaded (using link:spark-AbstractCommandBuilder.adoc#loadPropertiesFile[loadPropertiesFile] internal method) skipping keys that have already been loaded (it happened when the command-line options were parsed in <<SparkSubmitCommandBuilder, handle>> method).
+`getEffectiveConfig` internal method builds `effectiveConfig` that is `conf` with the Spark properties file loaded (using spark-AbstractCommandBuilder.md#loadPropertiesFile[loadPropertiesFile] internal method) skipping keys that have already been loaded (it happened when the command-line options were parsed in <<SparkSubmitCommandBuilder, handle>> method).

 NOTE: Command-line options (e.g. `--driver-class-path`) have higher precedence than their corresponding Spark settings in a Spark properties file (e.g. `spark.driver.extraClassPath`).
 You can therefore control the final settings by overriding Spark settings on command line using the command-line options. charset and trims white spaces around values.